-If you are interested in purchasing scores, please send Tate an email under the Contact section.
+If you are interested in purchasing sheet music, see the 'Store' page, or send Tate an email under the Contact section for the larger pieces.

 Works For Organ